lycanthropes/learngit/readme.txt

-git is a vrsion control system.
+Git is a distributed version control system.
-Git is free softwarw
+Git is a free software.